awestover/enchantedForest/story/story3_kevin.md

 "I can't."

-Kienan smiled sadly/in defeat/defeatedly.
+Kienan smiled sadly, as if he was disapointed in himself for failing to convince Bob.
 Bob thought he looked like someone who has been struck down multiple times, by life and grief and rumors.
 He wondered if he had made the right choice.

 "One day.
 One day, when the time is right, come find me."
 "For now, you have your own journey to undergo. "